colorlessenergy/colorlessenergy.github.io/README.md

 # brianmunoz.co

 my portfolio website

 ### case studies

 [dram](https://brianmunoz.co/dram) - A Progressive Web App to invite, draw and guess.

-[loltrivia](https://brianmunoz.co/loltrivia) - A Progressive Web App to answer questions related to league of legends champions.
+[place](https://brianmunoz.co/place) - A Progressive Web App with a 340 x 340 canvas to create art with pixels.

-[animal buddies](https://brianmunoz.co/calorie-tracker) - A website to view, like and sort posts about animals 😀
+[calorie tracker](https://brianmunoz.co/calorie-tracker) - A Progressive Web App to keep track of calories that works offline.

 [codinglead](https://brianmunoz.co/codinglead) - A website to post content about front end web development.